willll/Saturn-SDK-GCC-SH2/README.md

 ## |OVERVIEW|

-This is an optimised version of the GCC C compiler for Hitachi SuperH SH-2 microprocessors.
+This is an optimized version of the GCC C compiler for Hitachi SuperH SH-2 microprocessors.

 ## |BUILDING|